Neural Topic Model via Optimal Transport: Experiments

-\textbf{Baseline methods and their settings:~} We compare with the state-of-the-art NTMs, including\footnote{We are unable to compare with DWL~\citep{xu2018distilled} as the code is not publicly available.}: LDA with Products of Experts (\textbf{ProdLDA})~\citep{srivastava2017autoencoding}, which replaces the mixture model in LDA with a product of experts and uses the AVI for training; Dirichlet VAE (\textbf{DVAE})~\citep{burkhardt2019decoupling}, which is a neural topic model imposing the Dirichlet prior/posterior on $\vec{z}$.
+\textbf{Baseline methods and their settings:~} We compare with the state-of-the-art NTMs, including: LDA with Products of Experts (\textbf{ProdLDA})~\citep{srivastava2017autoencoding}, which replaces the mixture model in LDA with a product of experts and uses the AVI for training; Dirichlet VAE (\textbf{DVAE})~\citep{burkhardt2019decoupling}, which is a neural topic model imposing the Dirichlet prior/posterior on $\vec{z}$.
 We use the variant of DVAE with rejection sampling VI, which is reported to perform the best; Embedding Topic Model (\textbf{ETM})~\citep{dieng2019topic}, which is a topic model that incorporates word embeddings and is learned by AVI; Wasserstein LDA (\textbf{WLDA})~\citep{nan2019topic}, which is a WAE-based topic model.
 For all the above baselines, we use their official code with the best reported settings.

 \textbf{Settings for NSTM:~} NSTM is implemented on TensorFlow.
 For the encoder $\theta$, to keep simplicity, we use a fully-connected neural network with one hidden layer of 200 units and ReLU as the activation function, followed by a dropout layer (rate=0.75) and a batch norm layer, same to the settings of~\cite{burkhardt2019decoupling}.
 For the Sinkhorn algorithm, following~\cite{cuturi2013sinkhorn}, the maximum number of iterations is 1,000 and the stop tolerance is 0.005\footnote{The Sinkhorn algorithm usually reaches the stop tolerance in less than 50 iterations in NSTM}.
 In all the experiments, we fix $\alpha=20$ and $\epsilon=0.07$.
 We further vary the two hyperparameters to study our model's sensitivity to them in Figure~\ref{fig-parameter} of the appendix.
+Finetuning the parameters specifically to a dataset may give better results.
 The optimisation of NSTM is done by Adam~\citep{kingma2014adam} with learning rate 0.001 and batch size 200 for maximally 50 iterations.
 For NSTM and ETM, the 50-dimensional (i.e., $L=50$, see Eq.~(\ref{eq-m})) GloVe word embeddings~\citep{pennington2014glove} pre-trained on Wikipedia\footnote{\url{https://nlp.stanford.edu/projects/glove/}} are used.
-We use the number of topics $K=100$.
+We use the number of topics $K=100$ in most cases and set $K=500$ on RCV2 to test our model's scalability.